-A great Contractor will be transparent with you and give you this information upfront.
-But many don't do this at all.
 To look up their reviews, simply type the business name of the Contractor you are researching into the Google search bar.
-If they are Google verified, this will pull up their Google Card which will give you a link to their website, some basic information, and links to any websites where they have reviews posted.
+If they are Google verified, this will pull up their Google Card which will give you a link to their website, some basic information, and links to any websites where they have profiles.
 If they are not Google verified, then that is a red flag that they don't do their due diligence considering Google is the most important way a business can be found today.

 Make sure you actually do call References.
 References are people you can call that have already worked with the Contractor and can you tell all about what it’s like to work with them, and how their experience was.
 If a contractor only gives you a list of 2 or 3 References, that’s a Red Flag.
 Why so few?
 If a contractor gives you a full page of References, that is good.
 That means they know that all their customers will say the same thing about them.
 You don’t have to call them all, but you want to know a contractor is willing to give that information away.